selensince1817/anxietify-mood-tracking/README.md

 Anxietify visualises the emotional arc of your Spotify saved tracks.
 After authenticating with Spotify, the app fetches your library, derives rolling valence scores, detects mood “cycles”, and renders them via a Flask + Bulma front‑end.

+## Important: Spotify API Restrictions (November 2024)

+**Effective November 27, 2024, Spotify has restricted access to the `audio-features` endpoint for new applications and those in development mode.**

+This application relies on `audio_features` (specifically `valence`) to calculate mood.
+If you are running this with a new Client ID or an app in "Development Mode," Spotify will return **403 Forbidden** errors during the fetch step.

+**Workarounds:**
+1. **Existing Extension:** If you have an older Client ID with extended access approval, use that credential.
+2. **Request Extension:** Check your Spotify Developer Dashboard to see if you are eligible to request an extension for deprecated endpoints.
+3. **Pivot:** Without `audio-features`, the mood analysis pipeline cannot function as originally designed.

 ## Features

 - **Spotify OAuth flow** backed by server-side sessions and cache files per visitor.